OUR INTERCONNECTED WORLD

 When a person with means lends money to someone who is needy, the donor may genuinely feel that I have these blessings; of course I should share them with others.
 He or she may go further and reflect that destiny is changeable.
 Who knows what may be in a few years’ time?
 The roles might be reversed.
 This person who is needy may become wealthy and I might find myself in need of assistance.
 If I don’t help him now, he may not be sympathetic to me in the future.

-It seems, though, that our Midrash, nearly two thousand years old, is making a more subtle point that we, today, can certainly relate to.
+It seems, though, that our Midrash, nearly two thousand years old, is making a subtler point that we, today, can certainly relate to.

 The ultimate reason why you should help someone in need is because you are already in a relationship with him.
-Although you do not realize it, he may already be helping you!
+Although you do not realise it, he may already be helping you!

 All of creation is interconnected.
 We are appreciating this more and more at an ecological level.
 Climate change, anti-microbial resistance, the “Butterfly Effect” etc. are just some of the vectors that cause us to interact with people and places we may never have met before at close hand.
-In a recent lecture, Rabbi Lord Sacks draws our attention to “Cultural Climate Change” where bonds in society are unravelling without our realizing it.
+In his 2017 lecture at The Chautauqua Institution in New York state, Rabbi Lord Sacks (who will be addressing us next Shabbat) coined the term, “Cultural Climate Change” where bonds in society are unravelling without our realising it.
 Our Torah has long posited the idea that at a spiritual level, we are all interconnected.

 Moses Maimonides (Laws of Repentance, 3:4) puts this point into sharp focus: